Last updated on June 19th, 2019

 In serious cases, the judge will also suspend their driver’s license, impose fines, or sentence them to time in jail.
 In especially egregious cases, the court may even decide to try them as an adult.

 Driving Under the Influence (DUI) While Under 21

 Driving under the influence (DUI) means operating a vehicle while under the influence of drugs or alcohol.

 In most cases, the seriousness of the DUI charge will depend on the

 In Virginia, the normal legal limit for how much alcohol you can have in your blood while driving is a 0.08 percent BAC.

-If an officer arrests you for DUI, and you blow higher than this number on a breathalyzer test, you’ll be arrested for DUI.
+If you blow higher than this number on a breathalyzer test, you’ll be arrested for DUI.

 Think of the 0.08 number as more like the cutoff at which point the court assumes you were driving while impaired.

 DUI Penalties for Adults